Medical device: United Kingdom

+Validation and verification

+Validation and verification of medical devices ensure that they fulfil their intended purpose.
+Validation or verification is generally needed when a health facility acquires a new device to perform medical tests.

+The main difference between the two is that validation is focused on ensuring that the device meets the needs and requirements of its intended users and the intended use environment, whereas verification is focused on ensuring that the device meets its specified design requirements.

 Standardization and regulatory concerns

 The ISO standards for medical devices are covered by ICS 11.100.20 and 11.040.01.
 The quality and risk management regarding the topic for regulatory purposes is convened by ISO 13485 and ISO 14971.
 ISO 13485:2016 is applicable to all providers and manufacturers of medical devices, components, contract services and distributors of medical devices.
 The standard is the basis for regulatory compliance in local markets, and most export markets.
 Additionally, ISO 9001:2008 sets precedence because it signifies that a company engages in the creation of new products.
 It requires that the development of manufactured products have an approval process and a set of rigorous quality standards and development records before the product is distributed.
 Further standards are IEC 60601-1 which is for electrical devices (mains-powered as well as battery powered), EN 45502-1 which is for Active implantable medical devices, and IEC 62304 for medical software.
 The US FDA also published a series of guidances for industry regarding this topic against 21 CFR 820 Subchapter H—Medical Devices.
 Subpart B includes quality system requirements, an important component of which are design controls (21 CFR 820.30).
 To meet the demands of these industry regulation standards, a growing number of medical device distributors are putting the complaint management process at the forefront of their quality management practices.
 This approach further mitigates risks and increases visibility of quality issues.

-Starting in the late 1980s the FDA increased its involvement in reviewing the development of medical device software.
+Starting in the late 1980s, the FDA increased its involvement in reviewing the development of medical device software.
 The precipitant for change was a radiation therapy device (Therac-25) that overdosed patients because of software coding errors.
 FDA is now focused on regulatory oversight on medical device software development process and system-level testing.

 A 2011 study by Dr. Diana Zuckerman and Paul Brown of the National Center for Health Research, and Dr. Steven Nissen of the Cleveland Clinic, published in the Archives of Internal Medicine, showed that most medical devices recalled in the last five years for "serious health problems or death" had been previously approved by the FDA using the less stringent, and cheaper, 510(k) process.
 In a few cases, the devices had been deemed so low-risk that they did not they did not undergo any FDA regulatory review.
 Of the 113 devices recalled, 35 were for cardiovascular issues.
 This study was the topic of Congressional hearings re-evaluating FDA procedures and oversight.